DHBW-sWIm/plugin-template/README.md

 * If you encounter any problems while uploading, delete the whole folder `/source/vendor/trahloff/activiti/.git`.
 Deleting this folder is generally no bad idea.

-* Create a ZIP archive of the `/source` folder and name it according to your app (in this tutorial "widget").
+* Create a ZIP archive of the `/source` folder and name it according to your app (in this tutorial "mysupercoolmodname").

 * Login in to [our Moodle instance](https://moodle.ganymed.me), navigate to the Management of Moodle and select the Option to install a new plugin.